ClickHouse/ClickHouse/docs/en/data_types/enum.md

 ENGINE = TinyLog
 ```

-This column `x` can only store the values that are listed in the type definition: `'hello'` or `'world'`.
+Column `x` can only store values that are listed in the type definition: `'hello'` or `'world'`.
 If you try to save any other value, ClickHouse will generate an exception.
-ClickHouse automatically chooses the 8-bit size for enumeration of this `Enum`.
+ClickHouse automatically chooses 8-bit when enumerating this `Enum`.

 ```sql
 :) INSERT INTO t_enum VALUES ('hello'), ('world'), ('hello')